DUNE-DAQ/trigger/docs/replay/README.md

 - as a separate standalone application, it can be used in combination with other DAQ applications

 ## How to Replay
-Replay works via a `TriggerReplayApplication`, a smart DAQ application that can be used inside the trigger segment of your OKS session.
+Replay works via a `TriggerReplayApplication`, a smart DAQ application that can be used inside the trigger segment of your OKS session.<br>
 To use it, simply add this application to the trigger segment in your session.
-There are example sessions available, both local and with ehn1 integration.
+There are example sessions available, both local and with ehn1 integration.<br><br>
-Remember, replay is emulation readout and it simply outputs TAs, so for a full stream, a trigger application creating TCs and an MLT application are required.
+Remember, replay is an emulation of readout and it simply outputs TAs, so for a full stream, a trigger application creating TCs and an MLT application are required.<br><br>
 Finally, configure the `TriggerPrimitiveMaker` module that is part of this application.
-It accepts list of input HDF5 TPStream files.
-Additionally, one can choose to filter-out planes.
+It accepts a list of input HDF5 TPStream files.
+Additionally, one can choose to filter out planes.

 ## Implementation
 ### Appmodel schemas